 A Message from John W. Richmond, PhD, Professor and Dean

 Greetings from the UNT College of Music!
-I am looking forward to welcoming each of you to campus this fall.
+I am looking forward to welcoming each of you to campus in just a few weeks.
 It has been much too quiet on campus these last few months, with none of the music making, discussion, and study in our buildings which makes UNT so famous and distinctive.

-I know you have so many questions about how this is all going to work during this time of COVID-19, and I want to assure you that we are fashioning plans that do all we can to ensure your health and safety while also thriving in our identity as one of the world’s premier places for music study.
+I know you have so many questions about how this is all going to work during this time of COVID-19, and I want to remind you of the many steps we have taken to ensure your health and safety while also thriving in our identity as one of the world’s premier places for music study.
 The summary below is organized by topic and presented as Frequently Asked Questions (FAQs) with accompanying answers.
 Please keep in mind that these topics, questions, and answers represent what we know and can explain now.
-If we’ve learned anything in the last 3 months, however, it’s that circumstances change and, as they do, we will endeavor to course-correct nimbly and effectively in response to them.
+If we’ve learned anything in the last five months, however, it’s that circumstances change and, as they do, we will continue to course-correct nimbly and effectively in response to them.

 Let me close by reminding you of the Mission Statement of the UNT College of Music – “to serve our diverse musical culture with excellence, integrity, and imagination.”
 This mission guides every decision we make on your behalf.
 We look forward to an historic and profoundly memorable year together in Denton.
 I can’t wait to welcome you to this special place.

 Take good care.
 Wear your mask.
 Wash your hands.
-Practice!
+Practice social distancing.
+Practice your music!
 We will see you soon.

 FACE-TO-FACE, REMOTE, ONLINE, AND/OR BLENDED